Improved Scaling Laws via Weak-to-Strong Generalization in Random Feature Ridge Regression: Scaling laws for the test error

 \item[(b)] For small regularizations ($\gamma_{\lambda_\ss}\ge (\alpha-1)\gamma_{n_\ss}$), the scaling law improvement occurs for a range of sample sizes ($\gamma_{n_\ss}\in (\frac{1-z_\st}{2\alpha(r\wedge 1)}, z_\st)$); the improvement also occurs for large regularizations ($\gamma_{\lambda_\ss}< (\alpha-1)\gamma_{n_\ss}$), albeit in a different range of sample sizes ($\gamma_{n_\ss}\in (\frac{1-z_\st}{2(r\wedge 1)}-\gamma_{\lambda_\ss}, \alpha z_\st-\gamma_{\lambda_\ss})$).

 \end{itemize}

-In the \emph{approximation limit}, W2SG improvements can come from either variance or bias reduction.
-Given that the number of student samples is large, its regularization becomes irrelevant ($\gamma_{n_\ss}=\infty$ implies $z_\ss=\gamma_{p_\ss}$ and, hence, $\gamma_{\lambda_\ss}$ does not appear in any of the conditions of Corollaries \ref{coro:w2s-cond-var}-\ref{coro:w2s-cond-bias}).
+In the \emph{approximation limit}, W2SG improvements { also come only from variance reduction.
+In fact, $\gamma_{n_\ss}=\infty$ implies $z_\ss=\gamma_{p_\ss}$ and, hence, the second and fifth line in \eqref{eq:condcoro3} imply that $\gamma_{p_\st} < z_\st$, which is impossible. } Given that the number of student samples is large, its regularization becomes irrelevant (as $z_\ss=\gamma_{p_\ss}$, $\gamma_{\lambda_\ss}$ does not appear in the conditions of Corollary \ref{coro:w2s-cond-var}).
 Thus, the only relevant student quantity is its number of features, which has to be chosen carefully in order to improve the scaling law.
-As mentioned earlier, when W2SG occurs due to a bias reduction, the student width has to be larger than the teacher width; in contrast, when W2SG occurs due to a variance reduction, the student width has to be smaller than the teacher width.
+As mentioned earlier, when W2SG occurs due to a variance reduction, the student width has to be smaller than the teacher width.

 \paragraph*{Numerical results.} We illustrate our theory via the simulations of Figure \ref{fig:gaussian-linear}.
 We pick a Gaussian linear model, i.e., $\bg \sim \cN(0,\bI), \boldf \sim \cN(0, \bSigma),$ with $d= 20000.$ For different choices of $(\alpha,r,\gamma_{p_\st},\gamma_{\lambda_\st})$, we compare the test error of the teacher (in blue), the test error of various students (in other colors), and the minimax rate (the grey dashed line with slope $-\frac{2 \alpha r}{1 + 2 \alpha r}$).
 For each teacher and student, we plot points for the empirical test error (Equations \eqref{eq:teacher-test-error-setting} and \eqref{eq:student-test-error-setting}), solid lines for deterministic equivalent predictions (Theorems \ref{thm:teacher-error} and \ref{thm:additive_err}), and dotted lines for theoretical decay rates (Theorems \ref{thm:scaling-teacher} and \ref{thm:scaling-st}).
 We run $25$ independent experiments, reporting the average and the confidence interval at $1$ standard deviation.
 We note that, in all the cases considered, the theoretical predictions are in excellent agreement with the empirical test errors.
 Each of the three subplots corresponds to a different scenario: \begin{itemize} \item[(a)] \emph{Variance-dominated regime:} The teacher test error does not decay with $n_\st$ (zero decay rate), while a properly tuned student (in red) achieves the minimax rate.